 Parents / Carers play a crucial role in ensuring that their children understand the need to use the internet / mobile devices in an appropriate safe way.
-Research shows that many parents and carers do not fully understand the issues(digitally naïve) and are less experienced in the use of ICT than their children.
-The school and eCadets will therefore take every opportunity to help parents understand these issues through parents' evenings, newsletters, letters, website / Twitter / Facebook / VLE and information about national / local online safety campaigns / literature.
-Parents and carers will be encouraged to support the school in promoting good online safety practice and to follow the guidelines on the appropriate use of:
+The Rainbow MAT schools and eCadets will therefore take every opportunity to help parents understand these issues through parents' evenings, newsletters, letters, website / Twitter / Facebook / VLE and information about national / local online safety campaigns / literature.
+Parents and carers will be encouraged to support their school in promoting good online safety practice and to follow the guidelines on the appropriate use of:

-- endorsing (by signature) the Pupil Acceptable Use Agreement (AUA) - · digital and video images taken at school events accessing the school website / school Facebook page / school Twitter account / VLE / on-line pupil records in accordance with the relevant school Acceptable Use Agreement.
+- endorsing (by signature) the Pupil Acceptable Use Agreement (AUA) - digital and video images taken at school events - accessing their school website / school Facebook page / school Twitter accounts / VLE / online pupil records